 3. Completion by the candidate of the Admissions Application requiring the following information from the candidate:

 - curriculum vitae setting out both educational and employment background

 - letters of reference from at least three individuals who are knowledgeable about the candidate, one reference of which must be from the candidate’s parish priest

 - medical report from the candidate’s physician, stating that the candidate is of the male sex and in good physical and mental health

 - if married, a copy of the Marriage Certificate; as well as, a letter from the candidate’s wife indicating knowledge of and support for her husband’s admission to the College for the purposes of theological training for the ordained ministry.
 [The candidate must also indicate whether or not this is his first marriage or whether he has been previously married.]

 4. A short essay by the candidate setting out why he is seeking ordination, how he came to the decision to seek ordination, and his understanding of the ordained ministry within the historic Anglican expression of the Catholic Faith in the one, holy, catholic, and apostolic Church.

-The enrolment deadline for the Fall 2018 term is Friday, August 17.
+The enrolment deadline for the Hilary Term (January 2019) is Friday, December 14.